 Potting and Repotting Easter Cactus

-Common indoor plant pests such as mealybugs, scale, and fungus gnats can be a problem for Easter cacti.
+Common indoor plant pests such as mealybugs, scale, spider mites, and fungus gnats can be a problem for Easter cacti.
 Root rot can also be an issue but is usually a result of overwatering or improper soil mixes being used.

 Easter cacti are known for their stunning flowers and healthy plants will bloom profusely if given the right conditions.
 Typically Easter cacti flowers in the late winter to early spring, and they require long nights and cool temperatures before blooming.